-In 1932 the company headquarters moved to Columbus Ave. in Roxbury, Massachusetts and Roger was named president in 1952.
+In 1932, the company headquarters moved to Columbus Ave. in Roxbury, Massachusetts and Roger was named president in 1952.
 Good service, good products and fair prices were Roger Pope's operating principles.
-Under his 28-year leadership, the F.W.
+Under his 28-year leadership, F.W.
 Webb Manufacturing Co. added branches and product lines, growing sales to $5M.

-Inspired by his father's legacy and business principles, John has been instrumental in diversifying and expanding the company's product lines and geographic reach throughout the Northeast.
-Fueled by organic growth and acquisitions, sales have grown from $6M to nearly $1B under his direction.
-To better serve the entire operation during its continuous expansion and growth, the F.W.
-Webb Company relocated its headquarters in 2003, just a few miles down the Middlesex Turnpike to Bedford, Massachusetts.
+Inspired by his father's legacy and business principles, John was instrumental in diversifying and expanding the company's product lines and geographic reach throughout the Northeast.
+He also established the Frank Webb showroom business in 1999 and relocated headquarters in 2003, a few miles down the Middlesex Turnpike to Bedford, Massachusetts.
 Fueled by organic growth and acquisitions, sales grew from $5M to over $1B under his direction.

-With his boundless enthusiasm and great respect for the industry, the company and customers, John has always considered himself the steward of Frank Webb's company, carrying himself and running the business accordingly.
-As the active owner of the company, John continues to stay abreast of industry and company developments and influences decision-making at the F.W.
+With boundless enthusiasm and great respect for the industry, the company and customers, John always considered himself the steward of Frank Webb's company, carrying himself and running the business accordingly.
+He was the longest-serving owner of F.W.
 Webb and his impact on growing the company was monumental.

-Jeff started at the F.W.
+Jeff started at F.W.
 Webb Company in 1980, and became president in 2003.
 Like his father, Jeff is a Dartmouth College alumnus who also began his career at the company in sales.
 As the company continues its expansion into new markets and territories, Jeff strives to ensure every customer's experience with F.W.
 Webb is a positive one.
 Motivating employees to continually give their best and creating ongoing value for the company's stakeholders are also among his main areas of focus.
 Jeff is a member of the Board of Directors of Affiliated Distributors (AD) and a past president of the American Supply Association (ASA).

 Today, the company has 15 areas of expertise, including its core businesses: plumbing, heating, HVAC, refrigeration, and PVF.
-Specialty markets include Propane Gas products, Water Systems, Fire Protection Systems, Pumps, Process Controls, and High Purity Process products.
-There are more than 80 F.W.
+Specialty markets include Propane Gas products, Water Systems, Fire Protection & Fabrication Systems, Pumps, Process Controls, Water Works and High Purity Process products.
+There are more than 90 F.W.
 Webb locations in nine states, including all six New England states, New York, New Jersey and Pennsylvania.
-In addition to the company's wholesale business, the company operates nearly 40 Frank Webb Home showrooms.
+In addition to the company's wholesale business, the company operates 40 Frank Webb Home showrooms.